 In all honesty, most people will know in their hearts of hearts, how good they were at drawing when they were young.
 Whatever stage they were at, they can improve upon it.
 They can learn to turn that interest into an enjoyable hobby.

 It all depends on what you are trying to accomplish.
-If it’s your dream to create sublime watercolors and fail completely, join the club.
 You must experiment until you find a medium that clicks.
 That’s the reality for all artists.
 Very few artists can master everything.
 They settle for what they can do.

 I didn’t pick up a pencil for 5 years after leaving school.
 The skill was still there.
 It was like riding a bike.
 I could draw at school and I could draw as a factory hand.